CEO, Cicada Innovations

 Chair, Entrepreneur and Angel Investor

 Topaz Conway has over 20 years experience working with early-stage companies across a number of industries, including founding two businesses herself, working in venture capital, and being CEO of Cytopeia Inc. and Biothoughts Inc. Having worked in hi-tech, biotech, and even the e-wine industry, her focus now is working to build a strong, connected and collaborative energy to the innovation ecosystem in Australia.
 Her passion is startups – advising on strategy and market entries into the US and Australia – and serves both as a Director and Advisor to many companies.

-Topaz is an active angel investor, Chair of SBE Australia and Springboard Accelerator, Director of StartupAUS, past Chair of PAFtec Pty Ltd and past Director of Telstra Industry Advisory Board, works with Accelerating Commercialisation as a Commercialisation Adviser, is on Advisory of Inspiring Rare Birds and Dendocyte, is a graduate of AICD, and is committed to being part of changing how women can succeed in growing global companies in Australia.
+Topaz is an active angel investor, Chair of SBE Australia and Springboard Accelerator, Director of StartupAUS and Cicada Innovations, past Chair of PAFtec Pty Ltd and past Director of Telstra Industry Advisory Board, works with Accelerating Commercialisation as a Commercialisation Adviser, is a member of Alberta Research & Innovation Advisory Council , is a graduate of AICD, and is committed to being part of changing how women can succeed in growing global companies in Australia.

 CEO, Office of Innovation and Science Australia

 Dr Charles Day is the CEO of the Office of Innovation and Science Australia).
 Charles’ expertise is in innovation, business development, technology commercialisation, venture capital and startup creation.
 Most recently he was the Program Director for the Carlton Connect Initiative, an ambitious project to create Australia’s premier STEM innovation precinct anchored by the University of Melbourne.